Ron Hines DVM PhD

 Reasons Why Your Dog Or Cat’s Thrombin Clot Time Might Be Prolonged (slower clotting):

 The most common cause is a deficiency in fibrinogen.
 That is usually due to liver disease.

 TCT can also be prolonged your pet receives heparin anticoagulant.
 Heparin has been given to dogs and cats in an attempt to clear clots from their lungs (pulmonary embolisms) and in cases of severe shock that cause clots to form throughout the circulatory system (disseminated intravascular coagulation = DIC).
-Heparin is also occasionally given to cats that develope blood clots blocking the flow of blood to their rear legs (the saddle thrombi of hypertrophic cardiomyopathy in cats HCM ).
+Heparin is also occasionally given to cats that develop blood clots blocking the flow of blood to their rear legs (the saddle thrombi of hypertrophic cardiomyopathy in cats HCM).

 Why Might My Dog Or Cat’s Thrombin Clot Time Be Decreased? (faster clotting)

 Anabolic steroids, such as stanozolol, (Winsterol®), rarely given to pets anymore, and testosterone have been known to shorten Thrombin Clot Time.
 Certain rare inherited fibrinogen defects (dysfibrinogenemias) are said to do this as well.

 Those mentioned at the beginning of this page, liver function tests if a fibrinogen deficiency exists, FDP assay (Fibrinogen degradation products)

 You are on the Vetspace animal health website